| Map |

 - Use cases that describe user's work

-- Results from cognitive walkthrough
+- Results from "cognitive walkthrough"

 -- relates to human action cycle

-- Any "work arounds" used
+- Note of any "work arounds" used

 - All other task information (see above)